Work

 A design system is a product that serves other products.
 Get the foundation right and the team stops reinventing the wheel and starts shipping.

-ONE BUILD, FOUR SKINS Figma Design tokens React components E.ON · light E.ON · dark Partner · light Partner · dark
+ONE BUILD, EVERY BRAND Unbranded build React · no brand run by a team of 3 Brand token sets E.ON · Partner E.ON · light E.ON · dark Partner · light Partner · dark

-ONE BUILD, FOUR SKINS Figma Design tokens React components E.ON · light E.ON · dark Partner · light Partner · dark
+ONE BUILD, EVERY BRAND Unbranded build React · no brand run by a team of 3 Brand token sets E.ON · Partner E.ON · light E.ON · dark Partner · light Partner · dark

 The outcome